-The Faraday Discovery Fellowships are prestigious long-term awards that will support the most talented research leaders to undertake high-quality, original research.
-The fast-track programme is aimed at recruiting outstanding mid-career Science, Technology, Engineering and Mathematics (STEM) researchers and will provide grants of up to £4m over a five-year period to support the development of world-leading research groups in the UK.
-It is expected that institutions will use these awards to make strategically important appointments, attracting leading researchers from overseas and retaining them in the UK.
+The Faraday Discovery Fellowships are prestigious long-term awards that will support emerging research leaders to undertake high-quality, original research.
+The programme is aimed at outstanding mid-career Science, Technology, Engineering and Mathematics (STEM) researchers and will provide grants of up to £8m over a ten-year period to support the development of world-leading research groups in the UK.
+It is expected that institutions will use these awards to make strategically important appointments, attracting leading researchers from overseas and retaining the most talented researchers in the UK.